shankur/fabric/README.md

 # Hyperledger Fabric++
 All rights reserved.
-Big Data Analytics Group, Saarland University accepted at ACM SIGMOD 2019.
+Big Data Analytics Group, Saarland University.
+Work accepted at ACM SIGMOD 2019.

 **Note:** This is a _fork_ of original fabric repository which will include advanced transactional processing using mature database technologies.